JohnSnowLabs/johnsnowlabs/docs/_posts/bugeki/2024-07-03-assertion_oncology_smoking_status_en.md

 ## Description

 This model detects the assertion status of the Smoking_Status entity.
-It classifies extractions as Present, Past or Absent.
+It classifies extractions as `Absent`, `Past` or `Present`.

 ## Predicted Entities